A Trio of Delights in Belgium: Brussels, Bruges, and Ghent

 The few samples at the museum were a tease and it wasn’t long before serious chocolate cravings set in.
 Fortunately, dozens of chocolatiers around the Grand Place awaited.
 I picked Corné Port-Royal Chocolatier at random, drawn more by the mouthwatering display of chocolates in their front window than by their claim of producing chocolates since 1932.

 Inside, a glass case offered a wondrous selection.
 Bonbons, nougats, Marzipan, and chocolate covered nuts and dried fruits.
 Chunky squares of chocolate flavored with coffee, orange, and raspberry.
 Cocoa-dusted ganache, white chocolate, even violet chocolate.
 I agonized over the choices and walked out with a box of 24.
 For the next two days, I gorged exclusively on chocolate.
 I don’t regret a single calorie, and it seems I chose well.
-During my two weeks in Belgium I sampled chocolates from many shops, but none were more delicious than those from Corné Port-Royal Chocolatier.
+During my two weeks in the country, I discovered that chocolate tasting ranks among the top things to do in Belgium.
+I sampled chocolates from many shops, but none were more delicious than those from Corné Port-Royal Chocolatier.